ziginfo/TouchOSC-Layouts/AbletonLive/README.md

 ## Ableton Live  Control and Feedback with TouchOSC
 To get this OSC-Layout run correctly, you must first donwload and install the free [AbletonOSC](https://github.com/ideoforms/AbletonOSC) Remote-Script and than activate it in Ableton Live !!
-Be shure to have the latest version of AbletonOSC as there heve been added some features in january 2025 (as for example play scenes etc)
+Be shure to have the latest version of AbletonOSC as there is a whole new class for Scenes, since january 2025 (with functions as fire-scenes, scene-name, scene-tempo etc)

 OSC ports are set by default !
 Ableton Live is listening on Port **11000** and sending Feedback on Port **11001** ; so in TouchOSC the ports must be set to : Input Port : **11001** and Output Port : **11000**
 Remote Control and Feedback can be by Localhost (127.0.0.1) or any private Network (Wi-Fi Routers etc)